A Journey of Hard and Important Lessons

 Jesus Christ’s mission isn’t whiteness.
 It’s not the patriarchy, colonialism, imperialism, nor capitalism.
 To view these as Christ-like?
 That I fear is dangerous and must be examined at all costs.
 If we cannot have that conversation, then Christianity is doomed to be the Anti-Christ yet again — like it has been throughout the history of American and European Imperialism and Colonialism.

 Are there good Christians who are Christ-like?
-Yes, there are progressive Churches who recognize the evils that have corrupted Christianity and strive to cleanse themselves, to fight for a more loving, equitable world, where justice and reparations is achieved.
-But I challenge even these people to continue to seriously look at your core beliefs, how you live your faith, how you witness, how you vote, how you interact with people not like you.
-I challenge you to really look hard at yourself just as I am doing, and have been doing, and keep doing.
-All Christ-like Christians need to be on guard and fight against the corruption that rots Christianity — the whiteness embodied in this False Christianity’s patriarchal colonialist imperialism.
+Yes, there are progressive Churches who recognize the evils that have corrupted Christianity.
+That strive to liberate themselves, to fight for a more loving, equitable world, where justice and reparations is achieved.
+Even Christ-like Christians need to be on guard and fight against the corruption that rots Christianity — the whiteness embodied in this False Christianity’s patriarchal colonialist imperialism.

 Growth happens when we are uncomfortable.
 I once thought I was a good Christian, but I realized in college that I wasn’t.
 I had been trapped in that world-view of the False idols of American Christianity, and it’s taken me decades to unlearn it all.
 And truth is, I’m still unlearning — as it’s a lifelong fight considering how much of False Christianity has permeated our culture.
 The fight against oppression is on-going still today, and unlearning what society conditioned into us is a lifelong endeavor.